Written By Kassandra Foreman / Reviewed By Ray Spotts

 Surrounding the corneocytes are the desmosomes.
 These are the connectors that both hold the cell envelopes together and dissolve when it is time for them to shed.
 This allows for newer and healthier cells to take their place, and it is constantly regrowing for the next layer.

 In turn, these are surrounded by lipids that offer a protective layer between the desmosomes and the corneocytes and block the products and environment from the surface of the skin from accessing the deeper layers.
-This barrier is a block from bacteria, sun damage, and toxins, and keeps the body protected and healthy.
+This barrier is a block from germs, sun damage, and toxins, and keeps the body protected and healthy.

-The stratum corneum is the outermost layer of the epidermis, or skin, and it offers the first line of protection against the environment, toxins, and bacteria from accessing the lower skin levels or from getting into your body.
+The stratum corneum is the outermost layer of the epidermis, or skin, and it offers the first line of protection against the environment, toxins, and germs from accessing the lower skin levels or from getting into your body.

 To protect this layer gentle products should be used, such as soaps and moisturizers, and as it is almost completely regrown every two weeks it needs constant care.